wilsonliaows/docs/connectors/quickbooks.md

 *QuickBooks requires all Non-US accounts to have a tax code to be assigned into the tax code field.

-An error you may face could be similar to the following:
+An error be similar to the following:

 ![API error message](/assets/images/connectors/quick-books/api-error.png)
 *API error message*

 To solve this:

-1. Go to the Sales Tax under Taxes tab in QuickBooks
+1. Go to Sales Tax under the Taxes tab in QuickBooks
 ![Sales tax](/assets/images/connectors/quick-books/api-error.png)
 *Taxes > Sales Tax*

 2. Click on add/edit tax rates and agencies on the right
 ![Edit tax rates](/assets/images/connectors/quick-books/edit-tax.png)
-*click on Add/edit tax rates*
+*Click on Add/edit tax rates*

-3. In Workato recipe, ensure that it is mapped accordingly to the naming convention used in the other app, using the lookup function (13% is from salesforce, maps to HST ON in QuickBooks)
+3. In the Workato recipe, ensure that it is mapped accordingly to the naming convention used in the other app, using the lookup function (13% is from salesforce, maps to HST ON in QuickBooks)

 ![Mapped recipe on workato](/assets/images/connectors/quick-books/workato-mapped-recipe.png) *Mapped recipe*